 Adjustments In Real-Time: Get the Care You Need

 Be sure to work with a chiropractic provider who will be honest with you in determining what your best number will be?
 As healing begins, you may require fewer and fewer treatments over time.
 Ensure that your provider will be willing to reassess the number of treatments that you receive based on what is actually beneficial for you now – not several weeks ago.

 Look for care that will be accessible, timely, and appropriate for you and your schedule.
-Alaska residents make frequent appointments with us because they trust the hundreds of 5-Star reviews chiropractors at Better Health Juneau received aside from our 10-Minute Promise ensuring that care is provided in a consistently timely manner.
+Alaska residents make frequent appointments with us because they trust the hundreds of 5-Star reviews we received aside from our 10-Minute Promise ensuring that care is provided in a consistently timely manner.
 This is most beneficial if a patient chooses to receive multiple adjustments within a short amount of time.
 Care can often be maximized in this manner.
 The spine is not given time to begin returning to the former positioning.
 Healing continues to happen in the vertebrae and pain continues to decrease.

-Patients looking for chiropractic care in Alaska are encouraged to contact Better Health Chiropractic.
+Patients looking for chiropractic care in Alaska are encouraged to contact Better Health Chiropractic & Physical Rehab.
 1.877.346.5255 is the number to call to schedule your first visit.
-A healthy spine is attainable.

 Schedule an Appointment, Receive a One-Hour Massage Certificate!